austin8jackson8/Project-1/README.md

 - _TODO: Specify which Beats you successfully installed_ :Filebeat

 These Beats allow us to collect the following information from each machine:
 - _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._ File Beat will track our auth logs, and track SSH user logons.
+E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+ -File Beat will track our auth logs, and track SSH user logons.
+With this you would be able to see how many times a machine was being SSH into and see if it looks suspicious.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: